UIngarsoe/THEISM-Youism-Engine-MYISM/README.md

 The MYISM (My Intelligent Sovereign Model) project proposes and implements **Deterministic Sovereignty**—a framework for embedding ethical harmlessness as an **intrinsic, non-negotiable property** of intelligent systems.

-This architecture directly addresses the global **Trust Crisis in AI**, arguing that reliability is a **design problem**, not an impossible dream.
-By formalizing ethical checks like the **Sovereign Harmlessness Index (SHI)** and the **Three Poisons Veto**, we aim to create AI that cannot causally generate harm, thereby eliminating the need for the demoralizing "Do Not Trust AI" disclaimers currently issued by developers.
+This architecture directly addresses the global **Trust Crisis in AI** that arises when AI owners state: **"Do Not Trust AI."** Our goal is to make that disclaimer obsolete by making **Reliability a Design Problem, not an Impossible Dream.** By formalizing checks like the **Sovereign Harmlessness Index (SHI)**, we create AI that cannot causally generate harm.

 ---